 [Section 135 amended by No. 81 of 1996 s.
 79.]

-136. Registrar to furnish plan showing land dealt with where the memorandum on certificate does not describe such land
+136. Registrar to furnish plan showing land dealt with where memorandum on certificate does not describe such land

 Where part only of the land comprised in a certificate has been dealt with by a registered dealing but the memorandum of such dealing endorsed on the certificate does not specify such part the Registrar shall furnish to any person applying for the same on payment of the fee payable in that behalf a skeleton diagram of the land comprised in the certificate showing by metes and bounds and a distinguishing colour or symbols the position and dimensions of the part included in such dealing; and such diagram shall either be endorsed on, annexed to, referred to in or otherwise linked or connected to, such certificate and the same shall be sealed.
 Provided always that if there be different registered dealings affecting different parts of the land comprised in the certificate and a plan be required showing such different parts a separate fee shall be paid in respect of each such part.
 Provided also that where different parcels of land not contiguous are included in the certificate the skeleton diagram hereinbefore mentioned need only be of the parcel or parcels which includes or include the part or parts so dealt with.